Visiting Your Doctor: What To Expect

 - How to give yourself an injection.
 It sounds scary, but there’s not much to it after some practice.
 Your diabetes health care team will want to show you the basics and calm your fears.

-- How to track your glucose levels in your blood—at first with a fingerstick and test strip, but also with a continuous glucose monitor at some point in the future, so you don’t have to do finger sticks much anymore.
+- How to track your blood glucose levels in your blood—at first with a fingerstick and test strip, but also with a continuous glucose monitor at some point in the future, so you don’t have to do finger sticks much anymore.

 - You will need to know how much insulin to give before meals and overnight, and how to adjust doses if you need to.

-- Your team should teach you how to treat a low blood sugar reaction and what to do if you sugar levels are very high.
+- Your team should teach you how to treat a low blood sugar reaction and what to do if you blood sugar levels are very high.

-- How to give glucagon, which comes as a nasal spray, which someone could give you if your sugar falls too low and you can’t eat sugar yourself.
+- How to give glucagon, which comes as a nasal spray, which someone could give you if your blood sugar falls too low and you can’t eat sugar yourself.

-- How to test your urine for ketones, if needed—generally only done if you are sick or your sugars are very high.
+- How to test your urine for ketones, if needed—generally only done if you are sick or your blood sugars are very high.

 - Emergency contact numbers for everyone on your team